build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 ![Accept default values and advance to the next screen](./images/cloudformation-5.png)

-The final create stack screen reviews the options you have chosen such as the stack and bucket name.
+The final "create stack" screen reviews the options you have chosen such as the stack and bucket name.

 ![Review the stack details before creating the stack](./images/cloudformation-6.png)